List of Suits characters: Jessica Pearson

 Jessica Lourdes Pearson, played by Gina Torres, is the co-founder, name/managing partner of Pearson Hardman (later Pearson Darby, Pearson Darby Specter, Pearson Specter, and finally Pearson Specter Litt).
 She received her undergraduate degree from Vassar College on a full scholarship, graduated second in her class from Harvard Law, served on the Law Review, and did one year as the first black female clerk in the Third US Circuit Court of Appeals.
-Although she is well-respected, her "overbearing nature" and "holier-than-thou attitude", as described by Harvey Specter, often makes it difficult for those working with/for her.
+Although she is well-respected, her "overbearing nature" and "holier-than-thou attitude", as described by Harvey Specter, often makes it difficult for those working with and for her.
 When faced with a dilemma, she will choose the less risky choice, although it may have diminished returns.
 If, in spite of this, Harvey or Mike Ross choose a riskier but more profitable course of action, she will harshly rebuke him, even if the risk pays off.
 Despite outward appearances, Jessica has performed unethical, immoral, and possibly illegal deeds.
-She takes loyalty seriously and will react badly to those who betray her as in season 1 when she discovers a good friend has been stealing from the firm for years and harshly leads a lawsuit against her.
+When confronted by Louis in season 4, Jessica admits to being a hypocrite.
+She takes loyalty seriously and will react badly to those who betray her, as in season 1 when she discovers that a good friend has been stealing from the firm for years before harshly leading a lawsuit against her.

-While in college, she felt that classmate (currently a Judge) Ella Medeiros was too uptight; simultaneously they were competing for a job they both wanted.
-To neutralize her as a threat to Jessica's chances she caused Ella to become heavily intoxicated and placed her in the nude while unconscious in a lecture classroom.
+During college, she felt that classmate Ella Medeiros, who is currently a judge, was too uptight; they were simultaneously competing for a job they both wanted.
+To neutralize her as a threat to Jessica's chances, she caused Ella to become heavily intoxicated and placed her in the nude whilst unconscious in a lecture classroom.
 This comes back to haunt Jessica when Ella becomes the judge assigned to a case involving her client.
-Whenever Jessica feels that someone is too uptight, she "straightens them out"; to straighten Louis Litt out, she did to him what she did to Ella, and she told him to blame Harvey, to straighten Harvey out.
+Whenever Jessica feels that someone is too uptight, she "straightens them out"; to straighten Louis Litt out, she did to him what she did to Ella, and told him to blame Harvey, to straighten Harvey out.

-Jessica is in a quandary with respect to Harvey: she realizes Harvey is her greatest asset and the firm's best rainmaker because of his willingness to do whatever it takes to win, but she has difficulty controlling him and she cannot trust him to do exactly as she instructs.
-Jessica is divorced from Quentin Sainz, a pharmaceutical chemist and businessman who was diagnosed with ALS, and later dies in the third-season episode 'Yesterday's Gone'.
+Jessica is in a quandary with respect to Harvey: she acknowledges the fact that Harvey is her greatest asset and the firm's best rainmaker because of his willingness to do whatever it takes to win, but she has difficulty controlling him and cannot trust him to do exactly as she instructs.
+Jessica is divorced from Quentin Sainz, a pharmaceutical chemist and businessman who was diagnosed with ALS, and later dies in the third-season episode “Yesterday's Gone”.

-At the end of season 1, Trevor Evans tells her that Mike does not have a law degree and Harvey is protecting Mike.
+At the end of season 1, Trevor Evans informs her that Mike does not have a law degree and Harvey is protecting Mike.
 When Jessica investigates, she discovers that Harvard's records show that Mike has a law school diploma, but she also finds that he has no record of an undergraduate degree, convincing her that the Harvard degree is a fraud.
-Even though she plans to have Harvey fire Mike, she lets Mike continue working because Daniel Hardman returns to the firm and Harvey threatens to quit if Mike is fired, leaving her vulnerable to Daniel.
+Despite planning on having Harvey fire Mike, she lets Mike continue working due to Daniel Hardman’s return to the firm and Harvey threatening to quit if Mike is fired, leaving her vulnerable to Daniel.